ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: ShiftKD : Framework to Evaluate Knowledge Distillation to Distribution Shift

-In our framework, we study two manipulation mechanisms of distillation data, including \emph{data augmentation} and \emph{data pruning}:

-(1) If distillation data is the main cause of poor teaching performance, \textbf{data augmentation}, which is a simple and effective way to improve the coverage of data distribution and inter-domain robustness, \ie, $M(x)=\hat{x}$ and $ (\hat{x},y) \in P^{tr}_{\mathcal{X} \times \mathcal{Y}}$.
+(1) If distillation data is the main cause of poor teaching performance, \textbf{data augmentation}, which is a simple and effective way to improve the coverage of data distribution and inter-domain robustness, \ie, $M(X)=\hat{X}$ and $ (\hat{X},Y) \in P^{tr}_{XY}$.
 We pay more attention to the augmentation approach based on randomization or generation.
-Random-based augmentation is typically achieved by creating new complex environments based on randomized manipulation (\textit{e.g.}, AutoAugment~\citep{cubuk2018autoaugment}, RandAugment~\citep{cubuk2020randaugment}).
-Additionally, generation-based augmentation concerns the creation of more diverse data at the feature level (\eg, Mixup~\citep{zhang2017mixup}).
+Random-based augmentation is typically achieved by creating new complex environments based on randomized manipulation.
+For example, AutoAugment~\citep{cubuk2018autoaugment} uses reinforcement learning to search for the optimal augmentation policies from a predefined search space for different datasets and tasks, and RandAugment~\citep{cubuk2020randaugment} simplifies the search process of AutoAugment.
+Additionally, generation-based augmentation concerns the creation of more diverse data at the feature level, \eg, Mixup~\citep{zhang2017mixup} a method that creates new images and labels by taking convex combinations of two images and their corresponding labels.
+For example, EL2N~\citep{paul2021deep} is a pruning method that assigns an importance score to each data point based on the output of model prediction and prunes the data points with low scores.

-(2) What if there was no augmentation, and the student was distilled from important or representative samples? \textbf{Data pruning}~\citep{sorscher2022beyond}, which is the approach to quantifying individual sample differences by removing low-quality or immaterial samples in the dataset, \ie, $M(D_{tr})= \{ \hat{D}_{tr}= (\hat{x},y) \}$ and $ (\hat{x},y) \in P^{tr}_{\mathcal{X} \times \mathcal{Y}}$.
-We expect to improve the training efficiency and robustness to distributional shift by improving the quality of distillation data.
+(2) What if there was no augmentation, and the student was distilled from important or representative samples? \textbf{Data pruning}~\citep{sorscher2022beyond}, which is the approach to quantifying individual sample differences by removing low-quality or immaterial samples in the dataset, \ie, $M(D_{tr})= \{ \hat{D}_{tr}= (\hat{X},Y) \}$ and $ (\hat{X},Y) \in P^{tr}_{XY}$.
+We expect to improve the training efficiency and robustness to distribution shifts by improving the quality of distillation data.